bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.elasticsearchconfig.requestheaderswhitelist.md

 ## ElasticsearchConfig.requestHeadersWhitelist property

-List of Kibana client-side headers to send to Elasticsearch when request scoped cluster client is used.
+List of Kibana client-side headers to send to HyperSec when request scoped cluster client is used.
 If this is an empty array then \*no\* client-side will be sent.

 <b>Signature:</b>